 This is the number one don’ts for WhatsApp Etiquette.
 I used to have huge fights with my ex over this until I realized I too used to do this.
 In case you do not know, it is absolutely insulting to read a message a contact sends to you on WhatsApp and not reply (especially if this message demands a reply).

 So I have learned to do this – not to read (open) chats if I am not ready to reply to them.
 I only read the chats when I am settled to reply.
 I do not know if you like this new tip but I am sure it will work for you if you decide to use it.

 This tip can also be applied to your WhatsApp group chats – only read (open) the chats when you’re ready to respond to them.
-This will make people know you’re active on the group (at least when you have the time).
+This will let people know you’re active in the group (at least when you have the time).
 So this is my number 1 WhatsApp etiquette.

 2. Sending Solicited WhatsApp Broadcast

 If you are part of the people who do this as a hobby, you will need to stop before people start blocking you (that’s if they have not blocked you already).
 I have blocked some people on WhatsApp in the past because of this (sending me unsolicited messages).

 I have a cousin who used to do this back then and I almost blocked him till I changed my mind to ignore him because he is family.
 I had the thought that – who knows I might have an urgent message to send to him in the future and WhatsApp, could only be the medium I could get to him.